Descendants meet in Mexico on 500th anniversary of conquest

-MEXICO CITY — Descendants of Spanish conquistador Hernán Cortés and Aztec emperor Moctezuma are meeting in Mexico City to mark the 500th anniversary of their forebearers' first encounter.
+MEXICO CITY — Descendants of Spanish conquistador Hernán Cortés and Aztec emperor Moctezuma met Friday in Mexico City to mark the 500th anniversary of their forebearers' first encounter.

-The hope was that the meeting Friday at a colonial church where Cortés is buried, would go better than the one 500 years ago.
+The hope was that the meeting, at a colonial church where Cortés is buried, would go better than the one 500 years ago.

+Federico Acosta, a Mexican who traces his lineage back 16 generations to Moctezuma's daughter, embraced Ascanio Pignatelli of Italy in a bear hug.

+"I want to ask your forgiveness for all the bad things that happened," said Pignatelli, who is descended from Cortes' daughter.

 Cortés and his 400 men were met by Moctezuma at the entrance to Tenochtitlan, the Aztec name for the capital.